Join the club. Get checked out. Fly!

 How does insurance work?

 The club carries fleet policy insurance on aircraft that includes basic liability and hull damage coverage for all registered club members.
 All pilots are encouraged to secure their own liability insurance coverage for additional protection in the event of an accident.
-Student pilots are covered when training with a club-approved flight instructor, but must obtain self-insurance for all solo activities.
-The self-insurance requirement is removed once the student pilot earns their pilot certificate.
+Student pilots are also covered when training with a club-approved flight instructor and for any solo student pilot flights.

 Does the club own the aircraft?